Bread05/Epicgamergaminggamergame/README.md

 What the heck its not updating the readme! ={ I am excited to put some more time into figuring out unity tomorrow.
 I think I am just going to try to work out the code a generic character and then apply the code to what you have done. seems like you are really making alot of progress.
 Very impressive!! sounds good!
+Hey Max!!!
+I hope your day is going well so far! i have been working in unity all morning. i found this awesome tutorial that shows you how to attatch weapons with very little coding. you use a tool in unity that is already built in .
+ANIMATION RIGGING .
+Im just experimenting now with a watergun but i'm still having trouble with it but i think im finally making progress!! what do you have going on today?